 A Brief Overview of English Grammar

-All languages are divided into synthetic and analytic.
-At the same time, no language is completely synthetic or analytic, both features are present in every language.
+Languages are divided into synthetic and analytic.
+At the same time, no language is completely synthetic or analytic; both features are present in every language.

-Synthetic languages have a lot of different prefixes, suffixes, and endings that are added to words to show relations between words in a sentence, such as gender, person, number, case, comparison, tense, mood, active and passive voice.
-The main feature of synthetic languages is that suffixes and endings make the meanings of individual words and their interaction with other words in a sentence precise and clear, so that word order in a sentence can be quite free.
+Synthetic languages have a lot of different prefixes, suffixes, and endings that are added to words to show relations between the words in the sentence, such as gender, person, number, case, comparison, tense, mood, active and passive voice.
+The main feature of synthetic languages is that suffixes and endings make the meanings of individual words and their interaction with the other words in the sentence precise and clear, so that word order in the sentence can be quite free.
 Russian is a highly synthetic language.

 Analytic languages have few suffixes and endings that show gender, person, number, case, and tense.
-The main feature of analytic languages is that they rely on word order to show relations between words in a sentence.
-Word order and context help to identify precise meanings of individual words.
+The main feature of analytic languages is that they rely on word order to show relations between the words in the sentence.
+Word order and context help to identify the functions and precise meanings of individual words.
 English is largely analytic.
+(See Basic Word Order in the section Grammar.)

-This major difference between English and Russian is the main cause of most difficulties that Russian-speaking students have in studying English.
-The most important norms of English grammar are very briefly and very generally described below.
+This major difference between English and Russian is the main cause of most difficulties that Russian-speaking students encounter in studying English.
+The most important norms of English grammar are very briefly and very generally described in the material below.

 PERSONAL PRONOUNS